What is Myopia?

 What is Myopia Control?

-Myopia control refers to treatments which slow or stop the progression of myopia so that nearsightedness does not get any worse.
-One form of myopia treatment includes MiSight contacts.
+Myopia control refers to treatments that slow or stop the progression of myopia so that nearsightedness does not get any worse.
+One form of myopia treatment includes MiSight® contacts.
 They can be especially effective for young children.

 Not only is this form of myopia management safe, but also it has been proven to be effective.
-Children ages 8 – 12 wearing MiSight®1 day contact lenses experienced an average of 59% reduction of myopia progression over three years.2
+Children ages 8–12 wearing MiSight® 1 day contact lenses experienced an average of 59% reduction of myopia progression over three years.1

 Myopia Control in Shelton and Waterbury

 Interested in learning more?
-Book a pediatric eye exam for your child at one of our offices and tell us you’d like to learn more about myopia control and MiSight® 1 Day for Myopia Control contact lenses.
-We will check your child’s eyes and guide you both through next steps.
+Book a pediatric eye exam for your child at one of our offices and tell us you’d like to learn more about myopia control and MiSight® 1 day contact lenses.
+We will check your child’s eyes and guide you both through the next steps.